dwrobel/flatcam/README.md

 =================================================

+4.09.2019

+- started to work on support for G91 in Gcode (relative coordinates)

 3.09.2019

 - in NCC tool there is now a depth of cut parameter named 'Cut Z' which will dictate how deep the tool will enter into the PCB material